Transurgeon/Transurgeon.github.io/_posts/2022-06-30-FirstPost.md

 Today I embark on a new journey of discovery, frustation, learning and hopefully, enjoyment.

-I will be documenting interesting events in various areas of my life: Computer Science and Math, Music, Martial Arts and finally, Free and Open Source Software.
+I will be documenting interesting events in various areas of my life: Computer Science and Math, Music, Martial Arts and finally, Contributing to Open Source Software.